-Are there any changes to the application process?
+Are there any changes to the life insurance application process for Canadians?

-For most people, no. However, travelling to destinations on the Government of Canada’s COVID-19 warning list can impactthe life insurance application process.
-At this time, travel to China, South Korea and Italy planned in the near future could cause your insurance company to postpone your approval until some time has passed after you arrive back in Canada (about a month).
+For most people, no. However, travelling to destinations on the Government of Canada’s COVID-19 warning list can impact the life insurance application process.
+At this time, recent travel to any COVID-19 'hot spots' or any travel planned in the near future could cause your insurance company to postpone your approval until some time has passed after you arrive back in Canada.

 It is also likely that your insurer will want to know the specifics related to any planned travel over the next 12 months.
 If you are applying, it would be beneficial to record planned travel location details (cities and/or regions) and timing before starting the application process!